nickloman/nickloman.github.com/_posts/2014-02-06-biom25-megan-analysis-of-metagenomes.md

  - Patient with E. coli, but a twist! <http://pathogenomics.bham.ac.uk/filedist/ecoli/2535-H-STEC.rap.rma>
  - Patient with C. jejuni, but with a twist! <http://pathogenomics.bham.ac.uk/filedist/ecoli/4961-H-Campy.rap.rma>

-Q8.
+Q10.
 What are the most abundant taxa?

-Q9.
-Is the Shiga toxin present?
+Q11.
+Is the Shiga toxin present in this sample?

-Q10.
+Q12.
 Is there anything notable about this sample?

+If you have time, try another sample!

-You can try out the MEGAN comparison mode by opening a few files.
+Once several windows are open, you can try out the MEGAN comparison mode.

-Q11.
+Q13.
 Which sample (of the ones you picked) has the most *Escherichia* present?